 “Maybe they just haven’t found their audience.”

-She doubted there was even one thing about the series to meet Sebastian’s standards.
+She doubted one thing about her current reading trend would meet Sebastian’s standards.

 “It’s like people,” she continued, her argument fueled by his obstinacy.
-“It’s just so hard to meet people who relate to the same things I do or are interested in the same things I am.”
+“It’s so hard to meet people who relate to the same things I do or are interested in the same things I am,” she said.

 “Like what?” he asked.
 “What are you interested in that no one else is?”